AndroidIDEOfficial/AndroidIDE/README.md

 - [ ] Git

 ### Limitations
-- Gradlew is supported.
+- Gradle Wrapper is supported.
 But, it requires that the project's application module is named 'app'.
 - SDK Manager is already included in Android SDK and is accessible in AndroidIDE via its Terminal.
 But, you cannot use it to install some tools (like NDK) because those tools are not built for Android.
 - No official NDK support because we haven't built the NDK for Android.
 - No Android Gradle Plugin versions other than v7.0.2 are supported (due to AAPT2).